ncase/anxiety/scenes/act1.md

 # act1a_study

+b: You should multi-task and study during meals!

 `hong({eyes:"0_annoyed"})`

-h: I'd rather not get crumbs on my textbo--
+h: Um, I'd rather not get crumbs on my textbook.

 ```
 bb({mouth:"normal", eyes:"fear"});
-Game.OVERRIDE_TEXT_SPEED = 2.0;
+Game.OVERRIDE_TEXT_SPEED = 1.5;
 ```

-b: If you don't study you'll be expelled from college and you'll waste your parents' money and then they'll say
+b: If you don't study you'll be expelled from college and your parents will say

 `bb({mouth:"small", eyes:"narrow"})`

-b: “you have brought dishonor to our family, now we'll all have to commit seppuku”
+b: “you have brought dishonor to our family, now we have to all commit seppuku”

 ```
 bb({body:"fear", mouth:"normal", eyes:"fear"});
-Game.OVERRIDE_TEXT_SPEED = 2.0;
+Game.OVERRIDE_TEXT_SPEED = 1.5;
 ```

 b: and then you'll-